fedotovrr/OpenFontWPFControls/README.md

 `OpenFontWPFControls.Controls.StructuralTextViewer` - Stylized text viewer

-Just add interfaces from namespace `OpenFontWPFControls.FormattingStructure` for your structure or use an existing `OpenFontWPFControls.FormattingStructure.DefaultFormattingStructure` and set `FormattingStructure` property for `StructuralTextViewer`
+Just add interfaces from namespace `OpenFontWPFControls.FormattingStructure` for your structure or use an existing `OpenFontWPFControls.FormattingStructure.DefaultFormattingStructure` and set `FormattingStructure` property for `StructuralTextViewer`.

 ### Bounds graphic

-When placing in the `StackPanel` or any unbounded control, drawing bounds do not work
+When placing in the `StackPanel` or any unbounded control, drawing bounds do not work.

 Drawing area can be bounded `OpenFontWPFControls.Controls.BaseTextControl.DrawingBounds` property.
-See example unlimited panel `OpenFontWPFControls.Controls.ItemsPanel` (need to change the type `PART_ContentHost` in the template from `ScrollViewer` to `ContentControl`)
+See example unlimited panel `OpenFontWPFControls.Controls.ItemsPanel` (need to change the type `PART_ContentHost` in the template from `ScrollViewer` to `ContentControl`).